openharmony/docs/en/application-dev/reference/apis-ability-kit/js-apis-app-ability-errorManager.md

 off(type: 'unhandledRejection', observer?: UnhandledRejectionObserver): void

-Unregisters an observer for the promise rejection.
+Unregisters an observer for the promise rejection of the main thread.

 **Atomic service API**: This API can be used in atomic services since API version 12.